aswinayyolath/proposals/095-stretch-cluster.md

 While Zookeeper-based deployments are still supported, they are outside the scope of this proposal.

 - **A supported cloud native networking technology**: To enable networking between Kubernetes clusters currently requires an additional technology stack.
+The prototype detailed within this proposal requires advance manual setup of an overlay network offered by a [Cloud Native Network](https://landscape.cncf.io/guide#runtime--cloud-native-network) project to provide connectivity between Kafka runtimes in different Kubernetes clusters.
+There is currently a choice between two projects:
-The remainder of this proposal and the prototype detailed within assumes the use of [Submariner](https://submariner.io/) that provides an implementation of [Kubernetes Multi-Cluster Services (MCS)](https://multicluster.sigs.k8s.io/guides/#implementation-status).
+    1. [Submariner](https://submariner.io/) provides an implementation of [Kubernetes Multi-Cluster Services (MCS)](https://multicluster.sigs.k8s.io/guides/#implementation-status).
+    The Kafka runtime pods use these new services to communicate between one another.
     Other MCS implementations are expected to be viable, but have not yet been prototyped.
+    2. [Cilium](https://cilium.io/) provides support for a [Cluster Mesh](https://docs.cilium.io/en/stable/network/clustermesh/intro/) (an MCS API implementation is currently in beta).
+    The MCS API is not used by the prototype, but manual re-configuration of Kubernetes CoreDNS is required.

+    The [draft reference documentation](https://aswinayyolath.github.io/stretch-kafka-docs) for the prototype includes detailed steps describing how to pre-configure both [Submariner](https://aswinayyolath.github.io/stretch-kafka-docs/setting-up-submariner/) and [Cilium](https://aswinayyolath.github.io/stretch-kafka-docs/Setting-up-cilium/).

 ### Design